xcore/sc_pwm/spec/pwm_spec.rst

                 out buffered port:32 p,
                 unsigned int portWidth,
                 unsigned int resolution,
+                unsigned int timeStep
-                unsigned int timeStep);
+                unsigned int edge);

    This function starts the pwm server and configures it with the a channel with which it will communicate with the client, a clock block required for the clocking of the port, a 4, 8 or 16-bit port on which the pwm signals will be emmitted, and the width of the given port.
-The resolution and timestep parameters are treated in the same way as in the PWM_SINGLE_BIT component.
+The resolution timestep and edge parameters are treated in the same way as in the PWM_SINGLE_BIT component.

 .. feature:: PWM_MULTI_BIT_CLIENT_API